maheshkhanwalkar/ISDOS/README.md

 The ISDOS source code is licensed under the Apache v2 License.

-**Note:** The original source code was lost and the current result is reverse-engineered from old bootable floppy image extracted from a floppy-boot emulation ISO.
+**Note:** The original source code was ~~lost and the current result is reverse-engineered from old bootable floppy image extracted from a floppy-boot emulation ISO~~ found (yay!) and is now available.